Get our carefully curated newsletter straight to your inbox.

 To their fortune, the court temporarily suspended the ruling until further order.
 So for now, you have to pay a broker fee for finding a rental in the city of dreams.
 However, its alternative is no-fee apartments.
 You can find such rentals at NY Rent Own Sell.

 Security deposit is an upfront payment a tenant makes to the landlords before moving into the rental.
 This amount is reduced to one month’s rent by NYC state last year.
-And the landlord must return the deposit with-in fourteen days of renter leaving the apartment.
+And the landlord must return the deposit within fourteen days of the renter leaving the apartment.

 Eviction requirements have now become stricter with landlords forcing tenants to move out can face a fine of at least $1,000.
 Other than that, tenants now have 30 days instead of 10 days to fix lease defilement.